 Tucking a Pilchard Seine.
 Image courtesy of John McWilliams ©

 Seine nets were successfully used in this way for hundreds of years but by the late 1890's the fishery had begun to decline.
-Huge seine nets were expensive, so if a fisherman wanted to work for himself he would use smaller drift nets.
+Huge seine nets were expensive, so if fishers wanted to work for themselves, they would use smaller drift nets.
 These nets were long rectangular nets shot in fleets of several joined together creating a net curtain in the water.
 The nets were shot at dusk and would drift with the tides, with the fishing boat attached to one end of the row.
 By the sixteenth century drifters were fishing using sailing boats from most of Cornwall’s harbours.

 Mevagissey Luggers heading out to sea to drive for pilchards, c.1907.
 Photographer S. Dalby-Smith.

 Eventually pilchard drift netting or driving became the mainstay of pilchard fishing and the practice of seine netting for pilchards eventually died out.
 The seiners would argue that the drifters had driven them away from the bays, but for many years the two methods co-existed.